 (Pssst…if you're ready to just get baking, get all the details in the recipe card below!)

-- Mini marshmallows: the marshmallows are definitely a vital ingredient here so we want to make sure they really shine in our final cookies.
-To do this, we need to dry them out (at least overnight) to help them form a skin that prevents excessive melting during toasting (they will toast fast and can really start smoking so don't leave the oven while they're toasting!).
+- Mini marshmallows: the marshmallows are obviously a vital ingredient in our chocolate chip marshmallow cookies here, so we want to make sure they really shine.
+To do this, we need to dry them out (at least overnight) to help them form a skin that prevents excessive melting during toasting.
 The toasting step not only adds that campfire flavor we definitely want in our cookies, but also prevents them from totally melting in the dough later in the bake.

 Special Equipment You'll Need